 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

 Teaching staff will help and support you to develop your skills.
 You will learn via lectures, seminars and working groups.
-Cooperative learning groups (CLGs) are used as a way of integrating you into the nursing community by developing your professional identity.
-You will stay in the same CLG for the whole of your course.

 You will undertake a variety of practice experiences that will help to build and shape your knowledge and skills.
 These experiences could be anywhere within the HDFT region.
 You will work with a diverse range of people from different cultures who live in a variety of environments.